Notice of proposed rulemaking.

 A. Final Economic Analysis and Final Regulatory Flexibility Analysis

-Because the FEA drew these conclusions from calculations encompassing all of the underground construction and demolition crane operations covered by this direct final rule, the conclusions in the earlier FEA are valid for this direct final rule.
-The reference to the FEA for the final cranes rule, therefore, establishes that this direct final rule is technologically and economically feasible, addresses significant risks, and reduces those risks significantly.
-The FEA, which OMB reviewed, meets the requirements of Executive Orders 12866 and Executive Order 13563 with respect to the operations covered by this direct final rule; OSHA included these operations in the FEA for the final cranes standard.
-Therefore, OSHA believes that that this direct final rule also complies with Executive Orders 12866 and Executive Order 13563.
+Because the FEA drew these conclusions from calculations encompassing all of the underground construction and demolition crane operations covered by this proposed rule, the conclusions in the earlier FEA are valid for this proposed rule.
+The reference to the FEA for the final cranes rule, therefore, establishes that this proposed rule is technologically and economically feasible, addresses significant risks, and reduces those risks significantly.
+The FEA, which OMB reviewed, meets the requirements of Executive Orders 12866 and Executive Order 13563 with respect to the operations covered by this proposed rule; OSHA included these operations in the FEA for the final cranes standard.
+Therefore, OSHA believes that this proposed rule also complies with Executive Orders 12866 and Executive Order 13563.

-To determine if this direct final rule has annual costs of greater than $100 million, or would have a significant economic impact on a substantial number of small firms, OSHA examined the sectors most affected by this direct final rule.
-This direct final rule affects two construction sectors: NAICS 237990 (Other Heavy and Civil Engineering Construction), which includes all establishments engaged in underground construction, and NAICS 238910 (Site Preparation Contractors), which includes all establishments engaged in demolition.
+To determine if this proposed rule has annual costs of greater than $100 million, or would have a significant economic impact on a substantial number of small firms, OSHA examined the sectors most affected by this proposed rule.
+This proposed rule affects two construction sectors: NAICS 237990 (Other Heavy and Civil Engineering Construction), which includes all establishments engaged in underground construction, and NAICS 238910 (Site Preparation Contractors), which includes all establishments engaged in demolition.
 This analysis, therefore, reviews the results for these two sectors reported in the final crane standard's FEA, which the Federal Register published on August 9, 2010.

 With respect to technological feasibility, the earlier FEA, which included consideration of both underground construction and demolition operations, noted: